mecenate333/Google-Sheets-Restaurant-Sales-Estimation/README.md

 ## File Structure
 - **data:** Google Sheet file within spreadsheets for each section analyzed
+- To explore the project, please feel free to download the .xlsx file from the repository and save it on your device

 ## 10 days Observations
 This section shows details of spending, time spent, and visits.